2022 Idaho student murders: Investigation

 Investigators in neighboring Pullman, Washington—a college town adjacent to Moscow —began investigating a white Elantra owned by 28-year-old PhD student and teaching assistant Bryan Christopher Kohberger, who drove it home to the Pocono Mountains of Pennsylvania for the holidays with his father.
 Kohberger's Elantra was of a later year than the original police description.
-In Indiana, Kohberger was pulled over twice in a nearly 5 mi radius by the state police on Interstate 70 outside Greenfield for following too close (tailgating); the FBI denied that it directed the state police to make the stops.
+In Indiana, Kohberger was pulled over twice in a nearly 5 mi radius by the state police on Interstate 70 outside Greenfield for following too close (tailgating); the FBI denied directing the state police to make the stops.
 Investigators obtained cell phone data showing that Kohberger's phone stopped connecting to the network in Pullman around 2:47 a.m. on November 13 before reconnecting around 4:48 a.m. near Blaine, Idaho, which is near U.S. Highway 95 south of Moscow.
-Cell phone data also showed that his phone connected to a cell tower near the victims' residence around 9:00 a.m., approximately five hours after the killings and pinged from the cell phone tower nearest the residence at least twelve times between June 2022 and November 13.
+Cell phone data also showed that his phone connected to a cell tower near the victims' residence around 9:00 a.m., approximately five hours after the killings, and pinged from the tower nearest the residence at least twelve times between June 2022 and November 13.

 Investigators found DNA on a tan leather knife sheath on Mogen's bed.
 The DNA had no matches in the national law enforcement database CODIS, and law enforcement decided to use genealogical DNA matching to identify a suspect.
-On November 22 investigators gave a DNA sample to forensic genealogy company Othram.
-The company began building potential trees, but the closest DNA match shared only 70.7 centimorgans of DNA with the suspect, a relationship the equivalent of sharing a great-great-grandparent.
+On November 22, investigators gave a DNA sample to forensic genealogy company Othram.
+The company began building potential trees, but the closest DNA match shared only 70.7 centimorgans of DNA with the suspect, a relationship equivalent to sharing a great-great-grandparent.
 Othram suggested contacting one of four brothers who were potential relatives in order to narrow the pool, but the potential relatives declined.
-On December 10 Othram was asked to stop its work, and the FBI took over the investigation.
+On December 10, Othram was asked to stop its work, and the FBI took over the investigation.

-Investigators at the FBI opted to utilize ancestral genealogical websites GEDmatch and MyHeritage, which the Bureau acknowledges included DNA samples of people who had not opted into law enforcement searches.
-This was done contrary to a Justice Department policy that investigators only use DNA samples from databases "that provide explicit notice to their service users and the public that law enforcement may use their service sites."
+Investigators at the FBI opted to use ancestral genealogical websites GEDmatch and MyHeritage, which the Bureau acknowledges included DNA samples of people who had not opted into law enforcement searches.
+This was done contrary to a Justice Department policy that investigators only use DNA samples from databases "that provide explicit notice to their service users and the public that law enforcement may use their service sites".
 The FBI identified a match with 250 shared centimorgans of DNA, a much closer relative.
 A few days later investigators began monitoring Kohberger's parents' home.